regnou/vitest_firebase_demo/README.md

-# DEMO with FIREBASE and VITEST
+# DEMO with Firebase/FIRESTORE and VITEST

 The purpose of this demo, is to run some unit tests, with Firestore and Vitest.
 Actually, I am looking for some help to have the tests working...